 12. Respect their introversion.
 Don’t try to remake them into extroverts.

-These tips not only work well with kids, but also work well with adults.
+Read more about signs of an introvert.
+These parenting introvert tips not only work well with kids, but also work well with adults.

 And for us introverts who like to laugh, don’t miss our introvert memes.

 Are you a mom to an introverted child?
 Tell us how you parent your introverted child.

 Parenting Introverts is part of Talking Parenting – a series from Digital Mom Blog